pinetree1/crispr-dav/README.md

 * align: this contains the intermediate files.

 * deliverables: this contains the results.
-Each crispr name will have a sub-directory under it, and contains index.html file for viewing the results.
+Each crispr name will have a sub-directory under it.
+The subdirectory contains index.html file for viewing the results.

 ### 2. example2:
 This example shows how to run the pipeline when an amplicon sequence is used as reference.

-When an amplicon sequence is used as reference sequence, use --amp_fasta to specify amplicon fasta file.
+To use an amplicon sequence as reference, use --amp_fasta to specify an amplicon fasta file.
 The --genome option must not be used.
 The pipeline will create the bwa index of the amplicon sequence, and create the refGene equivalent table based on translation frame provided, assuming translation occurs on the positive strand and there is no intron in the amplicon sequence.
 Otherwise, then the refGene table must be pre-created and example1 should be followed.

 --amp_fasta: specify a reference sequence for the amplicon.
 The file must be a fasta file with an ID and only one sequence.